slutske22/JohnSkerritt.com/README.md

 ![banner](/images/banner.png)
 <br>
 <br>
 JonathanSkeritt.com is a gag website created for a coworker.
-It is an exercise in CSS and static webpage construction.
-Using simple media queries and basic javascript, a hilarious result in achieved.
+It is an exercise in static webpage construction and AWS / Google Domains hosting and DNS routing.
+Using simple media queries, basic javascript, and a cheap domain registration, a hilarious result in achieved.
 <br>
 <br>
 ### AWS Hosted